genesiscommunitysuccess/docs/docs/04_web/02_web-components/03_interaction/04_dialog.md

 ### Examples

-Below we have three examples of how to use both methods:
+Below we have three practical examples where we create a dialog, plus buttons to open and close it:

 - Create a dialog positioned to the left:
 ```html